roshimon/shopping-cart/readme.md

 Support
 ======
-If you have any questions about the Shopping cart or the code, please make a new thread at: https://www.codecourse.com/forum
+If you have any questions about the Shopping cart or the code, please create a new topic at: https://www.codecourse.com/forum